9 min read

 Select your Facebook lead form

 1. Preview your Form: the best way to test your form is to use the Preview Form option.
 This lets you fill in the form details with real data.
-Some CRM’s will reject the generic data that’s submitted with
+Some CRMs reject the generic placeholder data sent by the Create Lead button, so previewing with real values gives you a more reliable test.

 Preview Meta Lead Form